hongzhu6129/MorphyExamples/README.md

 SinTest.java -- Morphy test specification for testing trogonometric function sin(x).

-Triangle classification case study -- It contains the following files:
+Triangle classification case study -- The files are in the TriangleClassification folder.
+It contains the following files:

 -- Triangle.java : the input class to the triangle classification test case